sandalle/minecraft_bigreactor_control/README.md

 - 1 mB steam carries up to 10RF of potential energy to extract in a turbine.
 - Actively cooled reactors produce steam, not power.
 - You will need about 10 mB of water for each 1 mB of steam that you want to create in a 7^3 reactor.
-- Two 15x15x14 Turbines can output 260K RF/t by just one 7^3 (four rods) reactor putting out 4k mB steam
+- Two 15x15x14 Turbines can output 260K RF/t by just one 7^3 (four rods) reactor putting out 4k mB steam.

 Features
 ----------------------------
 - Configurable min/max energy buffer and min/max temperature via ReactorOptions file.
+- Disengages coils and minimizes flow for turbines over max energy buffer.
 - ReactorOptions is read on start and then current values are saved every program cycle.
 - Rod Control value in ReactorOptions is only useful for initial start, after that the program saves the current Rod Control average over all Fuel Rods for next boot.
 - Auto-adjusts control rods per reactor to maintain temperature.
 - Will display reactor data to all attached monitors of correct dimensions.
 	- For multiple monitors, the first monitor (often last plugged in) is the overall status monitor.
+- For multiple monitors, the first monitor (often last plugged in) is the overall status monitor.
 - A new cruise mode from mechaet, ONLINE will be "blue" when active, to keep your actively cooled reactors running smoothly.

 GUI Usage
 ----------------------------
+- Right-clicking between "< * >" of the last row of a monitor alternates the device selection between Reactor, Turbine, and Status output.
+	- Right-clicking "<" and ">" switches between connected devices, starting with the currently selected type, but not limited to them.
-- The "<" and ">" buttons, when right-clicked with the mouse, will decrease and increase, respectively, the values assigned to the monitor:
+- The other "<" and ">" buttons, when right-clicked with the mouse, will decrease and increase, respectively, the values assigned to the monitor:
 	- "Rod (%)" will lower/raise the Reactor Control Rods for that Reactor
 	- "mB/t" will lower/raise the Turbine Flow Rate maximum for that Turbine
 	- "RPM" will lower/raise the target Turbine RPM for that Turbine
-- Right-clicking between the "<" and ">" (not on) will disable auto-adjust of that value for attached device.
+- Right-clicking between the "<" and ">" (not on them) will disable auto-adjust of that value for attached device.
 	- Right-clicking on the "Enabled" or "Disabled" text for auto-adjust will do the same.
 - Right-clicking on "ONLINE" or "OFFLINE" at the top-right will toggle the state of attached device.